 At age 17, Dayan Kai began to sing and play with the Blues Houndz, the house blues band at Moe’s Alley in Santa Cruz, CA. Around 19 Dayan formed the band Water with Art Alm and Steve Uccello, an eclectic jazz-soul-Americana group that would continue to play for the next decade.
 Water played solo shows and also backed up various artists including Keith Greeninger and Russell Brutsche.

-In 2013 Dayan Kai moved back to the island of Maui where he performed music for the Ulalena lu’au and then served as the Musical Director and multi-instrumentalist for “Burnin’ Love,” an Elvis Presley tribute show and top tourist attraction.
-Since the show ended in 2018 he has been able to focus more on his song writing and has set out for several tours, many with Keith Greeninger.
-He also recently joined Melissa Crabtree on tour in Australia.
+Upon his return to Maui in 2013 Dayan Kai performed music for Ulalena and served as the Musical Director and multi-instrumentalist for “Burnin’ Love,” an Elvis Presley tribute show and top tourist attraction.
+Since the show ended in 2018 he has toured regularly as a solo artist and also in collaboration with Keith Greeninger.
+He also toured Australia with Melissa Crabtree.

 Dayan Kai’s golden spirit and deep insight into the human condition combined with his virtuous musicality and soulful voice make him a beloved singer/songwriter and top-notch band member.
 His words, wisdom, humor and talent deeply touch crowds across the world.